microsoft/cookiecutter-python-flask-clean-architecture/README.md

 to test the endpoints without having to add the service prefix to the endpoint.

-## Maintenance window support
-TODO
+If the service prefix is not set, the service will not use a service prefix.

 ## Dependency injection
-TODO

-## Test container integration
+This template uses the [dependency_injector](https://pypi.org/project/dependency-injector/) library for dependency injection.
+The template provides you with a container class that you can use to register your dependencies.
+The container class is located in the `src/dependency_container.py` file.

+You can add your dependencies to the container and use them in your routers, services and repositories.

 ## Service repository design pattern
+This template provides you with a repository-service pattern.
+There are two base classes that you can use to create your repositories and services.
+These base classes are located in the `src/services/repository_service.py` and `src/infrastructure/repositories/repository.py`.

-### SQLAlchemy Repositories
+### Repository example
-The onion architecture is best being used with a repository-service pattern.
-An example repository can be seen below:
+A repository example can be seen below, this repository is used to query the MyModel model.
+For custom query params support override the `_apply_query_params` method.

 ```python
 from infrastructure.repositories import Repository